Meromorphic vector fields with single-valued solutions on complex surfaces: Preliminaries

-\begin{proposition} If a meromorphic vector field on a curve has an essential singularity, its solutions have infinitely many determinations. \end{proposition} \begin{proof} Consider the meromorphic vector field~$f(z)\indel{z}$, defined in a punctured neighborhood~$U^*$ of~$0$ in~$\mathbf{C}$.
-Suppose its solutions have finitely many determinations and, in particular, that no zeros of~$f$ accumulate to~$0$.
+\begin{proposition} If a meromorphic vector field on a curve has an isolated essential singularity, its solutions have infinitely many determinations. \end{proposition} \begin{proof} Consider the meromorphic vector field~$X=f(z)\indel{z}$ in a punctured neighborhood~$U^*$ of~$0$ in~$\mathbf{C}$ and suppose that its solutions have only finitely many determinations.
+By Lemma~\ref{fewstat}, the zeros of~$f$ do not accumulate to~$0$.
 The time form~$\omega=1/f(z)dz$ is holomorphic in~$U^*$.
-If the integral of~$\omega$ around~$0$ vanishes, consider the function~$h:U\to \mathbf{C}$ given by~$\int \omega$.
-If~$h$ has an essential singularity at~$0$, by Picard's Great Theorem, it attains most values infinitely many times: the solutions of~$f$ (given by the inverse of~$h$) have infinitely many determinations.
-We must suppose that~$h$ (and thus~$f$) is meromorphic at~$0$.
-If the integral of~$\omega$ around~$0$ is~$2i\pi$, let~$h:U\to \mathbf{C}$, $h(z)=\exp(\int^z \omega)$.
-Again, if~$h$ has an essential singularity at~$0$, by Picard's Great Theorem, it attains most values infinitely many times and the solutions of~$f$, given by~$t\mapsto h^{-1}(e^t)$, have infinitely many determinations.
+If the integral of~$\omega$ around~$0$ vanishes, consider the function~$h:U\to \mathbf{C}$ given by~$\int^z \omega$.
+If~$h$ has an essential singularity at~$0$ then, by Picard's Great Theorem, it attains most values infinitely many times: the solutions of~$X$ (given by the inverse of~$h$) have infinitely many determinations.
+We must conclude that~$h$ is meromorphic at~$0$, and thus that~$f$ is meromorphic as well.
+If the integral of~$\omega$ around~$0$ does not vanish, we may suppose, up to multiplying the vector field by a constant, that this integral is~$2i\pi$.
+Let~$h:U\to \mathbf{C}$, $h(z)=\exp(\int^z \omega)$.
+Again, if~$h$ has an essential singularity at~$0$, by Picard's Great Theorem, it attains most values infinitely many times and the solutions of~$X$, given by~$t\mapsto h^{-1}(e^t)$, have, by an argument similar to the one used in the proof of lemma~\ref{fewstat}, infinitely many determinations.
 Thus, $h$ is meromorphic and, since~$h'/h=1/f$, $f$ is meromorphic at~$0$. \end{proof}

-In particular, a holomorphic vector field on~$\mathbf{C}$ whose solutions have finitely many determinations extends as a rational vector field to~$\mathbf{P}^1$.
+In particular, a meromorphic vector field on~$\mathbf{C}$ whose solutions have finitely many determinations extends as a rational vector field to~$\mathbf{P}^1$.